dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Antifraud.md

 ## Device Fingerprint

-### Javascript Library Import
+### JavaScript Library Import
-The invocation of the fingerprint service is found in a Javascript library, which must be imported into the client's web page directly from a public URL on our platform.
+The invocation of the fingerprint service is found in a JavaScript library, which must be imported into the client's web page directly from a public URL on our platform.

 The JavaScript snippet records user interactions with your website and collects device information. <br>